skeeto/skeeto.github.com/_posts/2016-11-22-Portable-Structure-Access-with-Member-Offset-Constants.markdown

 uuid: 81ff4064-17f1-3a9b-a5ec-61acb03385b9
 ---

-Suppose you need to write a C program read a sequence of structures from a binary file.
+Suppose you need to write a C program to access a long sequence of structures from a binary file in a specified format.
 These structures have different lengths and contents, but also a common header identifying its type and size.
 Here's the definition of that header (no padding):

 ~~~c
 struct event {